-Established in 1990, the Homeless Advocacy Project (HAP) is the only legal services organization dedicated to providing direct civil legal services to individuals and families experiencing homelessness in Philadelphia.
-HAP also advocates for the needs of the City’s homeless population, promoting positive changes in policies that impact those needs.
+Established in 1990, the Homeless Advocacy Project is the only legal services organization dedicated to providing direct civil legal services to individuals and families experiencing homelessness in Philadelphia.
+HAP also advocates for our clients in broader terms, promoting changes in city policies that benefit its most vulnerable people.

 HAP’s work is guided by its vision, mission, and values.